mkmizuta/Lister/README.md

     - `email`
     - `password_digest`

-If you want to use differnt attributes and you feel comfortable with the specs, you can change the specs to reflect the naming choices of your own.
+If you want to use different attributes and you feel comfortable with the specs, you can change the specs to reflect the naming choices of your own.

 -----